Turn Your Artistic Passion Into A Business

 Fundamentals of managing and promoting a small business

 After the four cottage food classes have been completed and the ServSafe certificate has been obtained, staff will contact participants to assist in navigating the permitting and licensing process, answer any follow up questions, connect participants with local resources available to small businesses and start-ups, and help them access markets and vendors.
-All enrollees in the class will have the cost of their ServSafe certification covered (first attempt) as well as their County Cottage Food License if they attend all four class sessions.
-Participants will be responsible for covering all other costs associated with starting their business.
+All enrollees in the class will have access to the webinars and class follow up materials.
+Participants who reside in Stanislaus County will have access to free follow up assistance from our staff.
+Participants who reside in the City of Modesto may be eligible to have the fees for their Cottage Food License application covered by the program.
+All participants will be responsible for covering all other costs associated with starting their business.

 Connections to Small Business Resources